abhishekbhakat/pulseaudio-config/README.md

 - NEVER use headphones when tinkering with sound.
 It can be really dangerous, in case of driver malfunctioning, or sudden high volume.
 - None of this is reboot-proof.
 You will have to re-execute the script after every reboot.
 - `pulseaudio -k` restarts your pulseaudio daemon, reloading its configuration.
 Be careful however, it seems that sometimes it is not enough and makes weird stuff; if you have any doubt, reboot.
 (Actually, `pulseaudio -k` kills your pulseaudio daemon, but your system should restart it automatically.
 If not, you can do it with `pulseaudio --start-server`)
-- Make schemas of what you want to do.
-Seriously.
 - By default, pavucontrol may not display everything in its listings, pay attention to the filters at the bottom of the window.
 - It's probably possible to make these modifications reboot-proof by specifying the configuration in pulseaudio configuration files.